-New pool owners must be overwhelmed at the many different options and technologies available to choose from.
-There are a lot of different brands and models, each have a different horse power (HP), voltage(V), flow rate, and speed /RPM.
+New pool owners must be overwhelmed by the many different options and technologies that are available.
+There are a lot of different brands and models; each has a different horsepower (HP), voltage(V), flow rate, and speed /RPM.
 I will discuss what you need, and narrow it down to a few brands, a few models, and while comparing apples to apples.

 Above ground pool pumps mainly run on 115V service.
-For .75 HP to 1.0 HP pumps, you will need a 15 amp service.
-For 1.5 HP pumps you will require a 20 amp service.
-Unlike inground pumps, most above ground units come with a plug attached.
-The plug does however come in two types, standard (regular home type), and twist lock (TL).
-Be sure to get the right plug type when ordering a replacement pump, or motor.
+For .75 HP to 1.0 HP pumps, you will need a 15 amp service breaker.
+For 1.5 HP pumps, you will require a 20 amp service.
+Most above ground units come with a power cord already installed.
+The power cord does however come in two different types, fitting different outlets.
+Standard (regular home type), and twist lock (TL).
+Be sure to get the right plug type when ordering a replacement pool pump.

 Inground amp/breaker requirements: .75 HP = 15 amp, 1 HP = 20 amp, and 1.5 and 2 HP motors require 30 amp service.

 Why 2-Speed And Variable-Speed Swimming Pool Pumps Save You So Much Electricity